epfl-ml4ed/bias-at-a-second-glance/README.md

 Instructions to download data files are found in [the data folder](data/), with one file for each year of peer-reviews.

+The German translations of WEAT tests are found in [the weat folder](weat/).

 This code is not in its final version and requires further cleaning and documentation before public release.

 To conduct WEAT co-occurence analysis, use the [WEAT Analysis notebook](code/WEAT_analysis_peer_reviews.ipynb).